Independent quality assessment of a commercial quantum random number generator: Analysis of design

 On the other hand, the registration period of APDs signals is at least $25~\nano\second \gg \tau_\text{coh}$.
 Hence, the signal measured can be regarded a result of a large number of possible independent photon absorption events.
 This would imply that the APD clicks have Poissonian statistics and are independent in both channels.

 No entanglement by the number of photons may exist in the current scheme: the presence or absence of a photon in one channel says nothing about signal in the other one.
 It contradicts the principle declared in ID~Quantique Quantis white paper (p.~11) \cite{Quantis_W_Paper} that states it is a ``which way'' scheme.
-It is not, because registration of a photon in one channel doesn't exclude the possibility of photon registration in the other channel.
+It is not, because registration of a photon in one channel does not exclude the possibility of photon registration in the other channel.

 The actual physical source of randomness in Quantis is the photoexcitation of a carrier in the absorption layer of the APD \cite{cova2004}.
 A secondary significant source of randomness is the subsequent random growth of avalanche by impact ionisation in the APD \cite{spinelli1997}.
 Owing to the statistical nature of the latter process, some avalanches die without being detected (their number of carriers may fluctuate down to zero), and for those detected their detection time is randomly distributed.

-All these processes are by their nature quantum and random.
+Lacking a precise microscopic model of this hardware, we cannot however without further assumptions conclude that its apparent random behaviour is due to a generically unpredictable quantum process.
+At this point we thus need to make a crucial assumption.
+We suppose that the measured statistics of the data produced by the components would be unchanged if all degrees of freedom that are accessible to an adversary were initialised to any pure state.
+This assumption guarantees that a possible attacker who has access to information about the device's initial state cannot predict its outputs (beyond the bias implied by the measured statistics).